kohana/core/guide/kohana/upgrading.md

     Kohana_Core

 would be located in

     classes/Kohana/Core.php

 and

     Kohana_HTTP_Header

 would be located in

     classes/Kohana/HTTP/Header.php

-This also affects dynamically named classes such as drivers and orms, so for example in the database config using `'mysql'` as the type instead of `'MySQL'` would throw a class not found error.
+This also affects dynamically named classes such as drivers and ORMs.
+So for example, in the database config using `'mysql'` as the type instead of `'MySQL'` would throw a class not found error.